lpacher/lae/fpga/labs/lab7/README.md

 The usage of a "tick" counter is a popular "clean" solution in order to "slow down" the logic without the need of additional dedicated clocks in the design.
 However what happens if we need to run the logic at **higher frequencies** instead?
 As an example we have 100 MHz clock from on-board XTAL oscillator but we might want to send data out from the FPGA at 400 MHz transmission rate.
-Or let suppose that we need to **divide the clock frequency by a non-trivial factor**, e.g. 100 MHz/2.5, how we can achieve in FPGA?
+Or let suppose that we need to **divide the clock frequency by a non-trivial factor**, e.g. 100 MHz/2.5, how we can achieve this in FPGA?

 In electronics engineering **clock multiplication and clock division** are tasks performed by a dedicated mixed-signal circuit called **Phase-Locked Loop (PLL)**.
 This is one of the most widespread circuit in consumer electronics.
-Given the importance of this block Xilinx FPGAs already includes **configurable clock-management blocks** in the chip to deal clock signals.
+Given the importance of this block Xilinx FPGAs already includes **configurable clock-management blocks** in the chip to deal with clock signals.
 In order to use this circuit we only need to "_customize_" and then "_compile_" the block that already comes in form of **Intellectual Property (IP) core** as part of the **Vivado IP flow**.